Emmaus Leadership Academies

 Each 10-month Emmaus Leadership Academy consists of the following components:

 Summer: The beginning three-day, two-night retreat and workshop are held at this time.
-(Due to COVID-19 the Summer workshop & retreat will be held virtually).

 Fall: Professional education and content are delivered virtually to participants, who connect monthly in small groups with national experts in Catholic education.
 Coaches support participants as they implement learned strategies in their school communities.